Lindy Lou’s Modern Art is the website of Brisbane artist Lynda Watson. Lynda has been artistically inclined for as long as she can remember.

 Times, dates, organiser details, event categories and even the ability to charge a price for an event are included.
 A map can be included down the bottom of the post to make it easier for your guests to attend.

 As Lynda feels that she would rather focus on her art for now, I will be monitoring her website for essential updates and maintenance.
-I ensure that her website theme and the plugins used on it are kept up to date.
-This helps to ensure the smooth running of the website and keeps it secure (hackers often find their way in via outdated plugins).I also ensure that regular backups are taken of the website and that they are saved to a seperate account.
+I ensure that her website theme and plugins used on it are kept up to date.
+This helps to ensure the smooth running of the website and keeps it secure (hackers often find their way in via outdated plugins).I also ensure that regular backups are taken of the website and that they are saved to a seperate accounts.

 As Lynda already has a Facebook page, it will be a simple matter for her to add me as an admin so that I can optimise her Facebook page for the best results, as well as add her online products to her Facebook Page store.

 Lynda already had an Instagram account, but we felt that her target market would naturally be drawn to Pinterest so I set up a Pinterest account for her as well.
 I will give Lynda some training on how to optimise her social media posting and the use of schedulers.